christinaroise/Quarantine/Readme.md

 # Svelte-Native Firestore & NewsAPI & OpenWeatherAPI & NativeScript GeoLocation

-This is a news App, developed during the COVID-19 lockdown, for iOS/Android that connects to firebase/firestore with fetch call to the built in REST API.
+This is a news App, developed during the COVID-19 lockdown, for iOS/Android.
+It uses local storage, connects to firebase/firestore, and has a fetch-call to the built in REST APIs.

 It uses the <a href='https://svelte-native.technology/docs'>svelte-native</a> framework to build a native application.
 Svelte-native is built on top of <a href="https://nativescript.ord">Nativescript</a>, so you need to go through the setup guide there in order to install the TNS CLI Tools.